-Attendance: In order to succeed in this course, I expect you to attend all lectures which will be synchronous and online.
+Attendance: In order to succeed in this course, I expect you to attend all lectures which will be held in person until we hear otherwise.
 This is very important!
 The material on the homeworks and exams are based upon the material covered in the lectures and in the text.
 If you have to miss a lecture be sure to look at the class slides and, ideally, another student's notes to make sure that you understand what was covered.
 There will be multiple times during the semester when I will ask for written responses to questions in short quizzes and in group work.
 Your written answers will count towards your participation grade in the class.